jwilk-archive/github-upload/README.rst

 ========

-**github-upload** is a command-line interface for uploading files uploading files to GitHub releases.
+**github-upload** is a command-line interface for uploading files to GitHub releases.

 Prerequisites
 =============